atacan/DevBliss/README.md

 1. **JSON Formatter:** Beautify your JSON data with our pretty-print and syntax highlight features.

+### File Handling

+1. **File Content Search:** Search for a string in a folder and get the line number, and preview the file content.

 ### Generators

-Boost your efficiency with our generator:
+Boost your efficiency with our generators:

 1. **UUID Generator:** Generate multiple UUIDs instantly.